rav-pradhan/reading-repository/src/resources/service-design/good-services.md

 In *Good Services*, Downe lays out a framework for developing "good" services underpinned by [15 universal principles](https://good.services/15-principles-of-good-service-design).
 The case studies and exploration of the principles are high-level, but insightful; a useful reference, I suspect, for designers.

-**Warning**: I'm not sold on the presentation of the book itself, however.
-The colours throughout the book, alongside the impractical font weight and kerning, ultimately compromised the readability a little for me.
+**Warning**: your mileage may vary, but I'm not sold on the presentation of the book itself.
+The colours throughout the book, alongside the impractical font weight and kerning, compromised the readability a little for me.
 Bit of a shame because the content itself is striking enough.